VentGrey/Epitaph/README.md

 `leftwm-theme install "Epitaph"`

-**BUT** bear in mind that this won't work as expected since it is not possible to make "post-install hooks" in `leftwm-theme`, you'll have to compile the rust goodies by yourself.
+**BUT** bear in mind that this won't work as expected since it is not possible to make "post-install hooks" in `leftwm-theme`, you'll have to do extra-work by yourself.

 ### Manual Installation (If you want the latest git commit)